 Your first day can be spent making yourself at home on the boat and tasting the local Caribbean seafood.
 St. Vincent is a picturesque island full of dense jungles and towering volcanic mountains which are surrounded by sky-blue waters.

 Yes, it will be hard to leave the idyllic island life of St. Vincent and its jaw dropping views.
-Not to worry, the surrounding islands of St. Vincent are equally as stunning.
+Not to worry, the surrounding islands of St. Vincent are equally as stunning (and even better!).

-After stocking up on your favorite rum, we’ll leave the blue waters of St. Vincent .
-Next, we’ll sail to the crystal waters of the exclusive Mustique island, which is known for their “rich and famous” clientele.
-This sail will take a couple hours arriving by lunch time to then explore the private island by foot or even horseback if you wish.
-Snorkeling and beaching goes without saying on this tranquil island!
-And for the evening, let Basil’s Bar take care of your sunset views and local Caribbean music vibes.
+After stocking up on your favorite rum, we’ll sail out of the blue waters of St. Vincent to the crystal waters of the exclusive Mustique, which is known for their “rich and famous” clientele.
+This sail will take a couple hours, arriving by lunch time to then explore the private island by foot or even horseback if you wish.
+Snorkeling and beaching go without saying on this tranquil island!
+And for the evening, let Basil’s Bar take care of your sunset views and local Caribbean music vibes during your vacation.